Robust Reasoning Benchmark: The Robust Reasoning Benchmark

-\textbf{Interleaved Contexts:} The text of two distinct math problems (Problem A and Problem B) is interwoven into a single prompt.
-The model is explicitly instructed to only solve Problem A. We evaluate three granularities of interleaving. \textbf{Line-level:} The statements are split into line segments of at most 60 symbols.
-Each segment is placed on a separate line, prefixed by a tag (e.g., \texttt{<Problem A>}), and segments for two problems are strictly alternated. \textbf{Word-level:} The words of Problem A and Problem B are strictly alternated one by one. \textbf{Symbol-level:} The individual characters/symbols of the two problems are alternatingly interwoven.
-If one problem statement is shorter than the other, the remaining gaps are padded by repeating the shorter problem from its beginning.
+\emph{Interleaved Contexts:} The text of two distinct math problems (Problem A and Problem B) is interwoven into a single prompt.
+We explicitly instruct the model to only solve Problem A. We evaluate three granularities of interleaving. \emph{Line-level:} We split the statements of two problems into line segments of at most 60 symbols.
+We place each segment on a separate line, prefix it with a tag (e.g., \texttt{<Problem A>}), and strictly alternate segments for the two problems. \emph{Word-level:} We strictly alternate the words of Problem A and Problem B one by one. \emph{Symbol-level:} We alternatingly interweave the individual characters/symbols of the two problems.
+If one problem statement is shorter than the other, we pad the remaining gaps by repeating the shorter problem from its beginning.

-\textbf{Context Saturation.} Distinct from algorithmic interleaving, context saturation investigates the impact of domain-specific noise on long-horizon reasoning.
-We prepend the question with synthetic mathematical questions paired with Chain-of-Thought reasoning trajectories generated by an open source model before asking the target non-transformed question.